-Attendance - Student can be absent no more than ONE day.
+Attendance - Students can be absent from Clinical Practicum I no more than ONE day.

 A clinical absence will only be excused upon the student demonstrating that an illness or emergency prevented him/her from attending clinical.
 The student must provide documentation to the school or the clinical instructor explaining the emergency reason for the absence.